Kesertki/portal/README.md

 - `message`: The reminder message
 - `description`: The reminder description
-- `due_date`: The due date and time in RFC3339 format
+- `due_time`: The due date and time in RFC3339 format
 - `completed`: Boolean, whether the reminder is completed
 - `webhook_url`: The URL of the webhook receiver